-Riding along the Baltic Sea Route, you will come by some of Denmark's most beautiful nature and the most exciting attractions.
+Riding along the Baltic Sea Route, which in 2019 was named the Cycle Route of the Year at an election on the Netherland's largest hiking and cycling fair, you will come by some of Denmark's most beautiful nature and the most exciting attractions.
 Around 96 km of the 820 km Baltic Sea Route, takes you through a stunning coastal landscape by the Little Belt with friendly, historical towns from Christiansfeld in the south past Kolding to Fredericia up north and across the Little Belt to Middelfart.
 Crossing the Little Belt can also take place 60 metres above water by Bridgewalking on the Old Little Belt Bridge.

 The Little Belt region is beautifully set in the heart of Denmark with great experiences just around the corner.
 Here, you can cycle right by the water along the winding coasts, explore the cosy atmosphere of the towns or enjoy the breathtaking, green countryside.